FlorianPatzer/symp_read-the-docs/source/get-started/index.rst

 1. Configure the repositories URL and the branch or the tag which you want to clone in the ``repositories.config`` file.
 2. Run the ``cloneAll.sh`` script to clone all of the repositories.
+3. Perform the actions described in ``Step 2.
+Configure the environment files and generate SSL certificates``

 .. note::
     The repositories are cloned one directory up (i.e. in the folder where the symp-helpers folder is created).
 It's advisable